liuyxpp/XDSY118019/slides/week5.md

 ### Why PyTorch?

 PyTorch is currently the most popular deep learning framework not only in Python but all programming languages.

-See the overall trend for PyTorch and other competitors (TensorFlow, JAX, MxNet, Caffe2, MindSpore, etc.) [here](https://paperswithcode.com/trends).
+- See the overall trend for PyTorch and other competitors (TensorFlow, JAX, MxNet, Caffe2, MindSpore, etc.) [here](https://paperswithcode.com/trends).
+- Watch the video for the current state of machine learning frameworks [here](https://youtu.be/XGtiCBz2gIg?si=Inth6FVkUQlooN4c).

 ---